Student Finance CalculatorSFC

 ℹ️Who does this apply to?

 The LLE applies to new learners in England starting courses from January 2027 onwards.
 If you are already studying on the current system, or your course starts before January 2027, nothing changes for you.
-Returning learners who previously received student finance will get a “residual entitlement” (see below).
+And if you used student finance before, you do not start again from zero.
+You get a reduced balance called your residual entitlement.

 FeatureCurrent System (Plan 5)LLE (From Jan 2027)

-Can you study short modules?No — full years of study onlyYes — minimum 30 credits per course year
+Can you study short modules?No, full years of study onlyYes, minimum 30 credits in a course year

 Subject restrictions (modules)N/APriority subjects only (STEM, healthcare, economics)